 Deceptive cadence: chord progressions and song examples

-Roman numerals indicating chords of the major scale
+Roman numerals indicating chords of minor and major scales

 In music, cadences play a crucial role in the organization of musical phrases and sentences.
 The concept of cadences is applied in a variety of musical forms to facilitate a more coherent perception of a composition, just as punctuation contributes to understanding and correct reading of a written text.
 Musical cadences imply certain harmonic, melodic, and rhythmic configurations that create a sense of resolution at the end of a sentence, period, or piece of music.